Student Expectations (v3)

 Students are expected to submit tests and course work throughout the term and/or sub-term.
 Students who begin attendance, but then cease progressing toward the completion of the course will be assigned a grade of “FN.”
 If the student receives all FN’s in a sub-term, the student will be subject to the Unofficial Withdrawal Procedure which includes the reduction and/or return of all financial aid.
 The student will also be subject to the Financial Aid Satisfactory Academic Progress Policy.

-You are expected to know how to navigate your course.
+Online Courses: You are expected to know how to navigate your course.
 For help in using Blackboard, visit the Services/Support area.
 Tutorials, printable help documents, and FAQs are offered there.

 Your instructor will communicate with you via your Liberty University email address.
 Use only that address when contacting your instructor or classmates, and check your webmail inbox frequently in order to stay abreast of news and progress within your course.
 DO NOT turn in your assignments by email.